 After much deliberation, I chose a scoop of Mr. Elderslie, a cream cheese based ice cream made with blackberries from a local farm.
 If reading “cream cheese based ice cream” made you feel skeptical, let me dispel your concerns.
 This sweet treat was a true delight that left me wishing I could take a pint (or three) back to Iowa with me.

-The shop is located just northeast of downtown, and will soon be next door to a shipping container complex that’s slated to include a beergarden, restaurants, and other fun local spots.
+The shop is located just northeast of downtown, and is next door to Revolutsia, a shipping container park with beergarden, restaurants, and other fun local spots.

 Milkfloat has a mission I can get behind—celebrate dessert.
 Located in Wichita’s Delano District, Milkfloat is a bakery and ice cream shop that offers all sorts of decadent desserts.
 The best part?
 They’re open late!
 I find that I’m most likely to crave a pastry of some sort after 8:30 pm.
 So I was delighted to have Milkfloat nearby to satisfy my cravings.